cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/reflection.md

 Unlike in traditional software distribution, the effects of an unmanaged client update can be severe in blockchain networks.
 If a client software update that implements a protocol change is only downloaded and used by half the miners, the network can break into two different versions.

-## The story of the DAO

-In the segment above we touched on **forking** in public networks.
-This occurs when clients end up with different protocol implementations.
-When only part of the miners adopt an update to the client or when one of the protocol compliant clients introduces a change that makes the client incompatible with other types of clients a fork results.

-To illustrate this concept, we'll discuss one of the most infamous examples of forking: the DAO and the split of Ethereum Classic.

-The DAO was described as the first instance of a **Decentralised Autonomous Organisation** (DAO).
-It was developed by the team around slock.it, an Ethereum hardware IoT startup.
-The DAO was designed to be a decentralised investment fund where investors voted on project proposals.
-It was a complex system of interlocking smart contracts deployed on the public Ethereum network.

-Here's how the Ethereum wiki describes it:

-> [The DAO] is represented by smart contracts on the Ethereum blockchain.
-It contains functions which, as a whole, have analogies to a crowdfunding vehicle governed by participants’ votes, to seek out and fund proposals.
-Because [the DAO] consists of computer code, it interacts with the physical world through contractors.
-The creators of these proposals act similar to a contractor, with [the DAO] as its client.
-[The DAO] therefore does not “invest” in these proposals, because it does not acquire equity in the contractors.
-Instead, in return for receiving funding by [The DAO], contractors deliver services, infrastructures or products yielding a return to [the DAO].

-On the website of the DAO, the terms and conditions page merely referred the visitor to the code deployed to the Ethereum network as the only valid contract.

-The DAO started accepting deposits in exchange for so-called "DAO tokens" in April 2016 and raised $160 million worth of Ether in a very short time.

-Unbeknown to the investors, the code contained a **vulnerability**:
-Under certain circumstances it was possible to re-enter a function in a smart contract when the function in question sends Ether to another address.
-This means that if a payout is made before the internal variable, keeping track of the currency, is updated, the smart contract can be drained.

-The DAO was vulnerable to this sort of attacks and in June 2016 an attacker exploited the vulnerability.
-Ether worth more than $60 million was drained from the faulty smart contract.

-It is important to note that this was not a vulnerability of the infrastructure but an exploit of an application operating on the EVM.

-The developer community, many of whom were investors in the DAO, responded to the attack by proposing an update to clients that would blacklist the addresses of the attacker.
-With it the attacker would be unable to retrieve their bounty.

-It later turned out that this **soft-fork proposal** introduced vulnerabilities into the clients that allowed attackers to DDOS the clients.

-A second fork was proposed, a so-called **hard fork**.
-This fork introduced protocol changes and in practice re-wrote history.
-It established a state in which the attack never happened and thus allowed the investors to retrieve their funds.

-This update introduced a change that made the clients that adopted it incompatible with those that didn't.

-When the change was activated it turned out that a small group of miners had refused to install the update on purpose and the Ethereum network split into **Ethereum** and **Ethereum Classic**.
-The Ethereum Classic community called the changes a bailout and a compromise of the immutability of the network, and refused to participate.

-The story of the DAO evokes some questions to consider when assessing public networks:

-* How will the community react to failures on the application layer?
-* Who is influential in the community and what are their interests?
-* What are the professed values of the community?

 ## The Bitcoin block size debate